 The funding is available over 2 to 3 years.

-Nominees must hold either a permanent post or a long-term fellowship in a UK institution of higher education or research that would extend beyond the duration of the Philip Leverhulme Prize.
+Nominees must hold either a permanent post or a long-term fellowship in a UK University with research degree awarding powers that would extend beyond the duration of the Philip Leverhulme Prize.
 Those otherwise without salary are not eligible to be nominated.

 Nominees should normally have been awarded their doctoral degree not more than ten years prior to the closing date for nominations.
 The award date is considered to be the date on which the degree was confirmed by the awarding institution.